These awards have been superceded. See the 2018 Enterprise Analyst Firm Awards at: http://www.influencerrelations.com/7156

 In total, those three firms produced 44% of the analyst value produced for people in the enterprise market.

-Frank Gens, IDC’s chief analyst, and Forrester’s JP Carter picked up their Analyst Firm Awards at the recent ARInsights forum in Boston.
+Frank Gens, IDC’s chief analyst, and Forrester’s JP Carter picked up their 2017 Analyst Firm Awards at the ARInsights forum in Boston.
 Their firms’ successes reflect the immense change in the enterprise applications field.
-Today, the challenge is not to integrate core business applications but to leverage technologies that have rapidly ascended to the heart of business thinking: artificial intelligence, quantum computing, and blockchain.
+Their challenge is not to integrate core business applications but to leverage technologies that have rapidly ascended to the heart of business thinking: artificial intelligence, quantum computing, and blockchain.

 - Gartner remains the most influential analyst firm, in particular because of its work on Enterprise Architecture and Enterprise High-Productivity Application Platform as a Service.

 - Forrester Research got some notable praise of its work on the mobile enterprise, for example, on Mobile Enterprise Application Services Providers.

 - IDC is well known for its global insight into cloud ERP, but it also shows great insight into the journey to the cloud.